alexcnsf/MasteryCards/README.md

 Front:

 ```
-What is a joint probability distribution density function look like?
+What does a joint probability distribution density function look like?
 ```

 Back: